ciptowi/booking-system/README.md

 # Meeting Room Booking System

-Admin can see who and what the room is used for Employees and admins can view, book, and edit
+Admin can see who and what the room is used for
+<br />Employees and admins can view, book, and edit
-While to delete the book only by the admin
+<br />While to delete the book only by the admin